 C shape footnote: A true C shape kite negates the need for complex bridles or supported leading edge.
 Trends too far away from C shape always sacrifice the inherent simplicity and feel, not to mention pure performance.
 A fact amply demonstrated by C-shape kites getting the 2009 World Records for outright speed sailing all classes all craft! similar delta c-shape kites have held the record for long distance speed, crossings, and are widely recognized as the ultimate elite performers in most disciplines and aspects.
 Freestyle, Surf, Speed.

 Part 2The critical difference that transformed my novelty into a new sport was Wipika.
-Around the world it was the same in every instance, pioneers like Flash Austin, Lou and crew in Maui, Peter Trow in Cali, Manu Bertin and Raphael Salles in France, Mat Colefax and Rebecca Nicholson in Australia, all committed with Wipika wings to this fledgling new sport.
-It was the breakthrough we all needed.
+Around the world it was the same in every instance, pioneers like Flash Austin, Lou and crew in Maui, Peter Trow in Cali, Manu Bertin and Raphael Salles in France, Mat Colefax and Rebecca Nicholson in Australia, we all committed to this fledgling new sport with Wipika wings.
+Wipika was the breakthrough we all needed.

 In September 1997, without any idea of how it would work I purchased a Wipika 5.0m classic wing, one of the very first ever produced!.
 Flying it for the first time I was awestruck by its potential.
 Over a decade of effort by the Legaignoux brothers of France had produced the definitive "Marine wing" or water kite, a beautiful solution to all the issues of kites on water.
 I spent the next few months discovering how to really kitesurf and giving great amusement to all observers, but for me it was pure satisfaction.
 I tried a range of boards from wakeboards to windsurfers.
 My favourite board was my 7' Bushman thruster surfboard which I fitted with my own custom deckplates, a foam sandwiched aluminium baseplate with footstraps.
 This and many other historic pieces remain in my museum today!
 My spirit of innovation ran rampant, every session trying new things, coming up with new solutions.
 The rush of discovery was a feeling so unique I wont even try to describe it.
 No matter how impossible each new level seemed I was driven and absorbed entirely in the process of progression.
 And from those first days that I got up and riding I knew where the next stage of my life lay.
 I was certain that Wipika Inflatable kite technology would revolutionize wind & water sports, and that I had a vital part to play to make it happen.

 Interestingly because I was kitesurfing solo mostly at windsurfing locations I was going upwind almost from day one due to neccesity ! and I also had to develop several unusual techniques like an in the water or off a boat self launch and/or linefix, plus prone sailing for light winds.
 With a 5m kite it was still possible to get upwind in light winds by laying on the board and tacking... hey it beats paddling upwind.
 These techniques get lots of people out of some tricky situations even now.
-Manouvres such as carve tacking and laydown gybes then switching stance came naturally because of my windsurfing background.
-I was really digging kite aerials of course, plus airs off waves and ramps, and a bit of wakestyle like surface handle passes reminiscent of my wakeboarding days.
-Plus a whole bunch of other tricks and techicques, anything you can imagine, it was all fresh and invigorating.
+Maneuvers such as carve tacking and flatout laydown gybes then switching stance came naturally because of my windsurfing background.
+I was really digging kite aerials too of course, plus launching airs off waves and any ramplike objects.
+Even a bit of wakestyle like surface handle passes reminiscent of my wakeboarding days.
+Plus a whole bunch of other tricks and techniques, anything and everything you can imagine, it was all fresh and invigorating.
 All these moves eventually were taken to whole new levels by todays riders and I still get a lot of satisfaction remembering about creating them first.

 love is in the airAfter a few years cruising the coast chasing the sailing seasons, I was back in Cairns gatecrashing an outer island windsurfing race when I met Rebecca Nicholson.
 Beck became Australia's first female kiteboarder, went on to be our 1st kitesurfing world champion (KPWT 2003), 2x Australian women's champion undefeated, 2x Mambo champ, 1st IKO examiner, etc etc and eventually she said yes to become my better half.
 Rebecca campaigned tirelessly for the advancement of kiteboarding and crucially for getting more girls into it.
 Kiteboarding brought us together, and it gave us both intense purpose and fulfilment in return for all the effort we put into growing the sport.
 Certainly Rebecca had a great positive influence on kiteboardings early growth, and my own too.
 Bonded by common passion, we revelled in it and dared to dream and do.
 Early in the piece we decided to give back by creating a website traqua.com for aussie kiteboarders.
 Rebecca also made many interesting kite trips around Australia and abroad.
 For some finer detail see this page.
 Rebeccas story is ever inextricably intertwined with kiting, its happily very glamorous and high profile, plus has many other intriguing facets far beyond kitings confines.